-Am I trying to downplay the danger of the Coronavirus here?
+Am I trying to downplay the danger of a crisis?
 No way!
 But if you’ve noticed, all we’ve gotten is a panic craze with little about how to survive a possible financial crisis.
 Rather, we have been led to make rash money decisions like panic buying.
 Such actions lead to a pressure that can motivate disorder.
 Some even go as far as borrowing for this or breaking investment plans meant for important future goals.

 In this article, I’ll share tips on: